Anatomical feature-prioritized loss for enhanced MR to CT translation: Method

-The AFP loss operates similarly to a perceptual loss, which has been shown to potentially lead to checkerboard artifacts (\cite{checkerboard}), primarly due to transposed convolution operations in the decoder part.
-To adress this issue, we explore the effectiveness of combining the AFP loss with a traditional L1 loss, which can be effective in reducing high-frequency errors that contribute to checkerboard patterns.
+The AFP loss operates similarly to a perceptual loss, which has been shown to potentially lead to checkerboard artifacts \cite{checkerboard}, primarly due to transposed convolution operations in the decoder part.
+These artifacts often appear as high-frequency grid-like patterns in the reconstructed images and can compromise visual quality as well as downstream performance.
+To address this issue, we explore the effectiveness of combining the AFP loss with a traditional L1 loss, which can be effective in reducing high-frequency errors that contribute to checkerboard patterns.
 This approach aim to leverage the global intensity preservation of the L1 loss while benefiting from the detailed structure preservation of the AFP loss.
 We also investigated replacing transposed convolutions with a combination of upsampling and convolutional layers as proposed by \cite{upsampling}.
 This proven technique helps to reduce checkerboard artifacts by providing a more stable upsampling mechanism, particularly when using feature-based losses.

+To address this issue, we explore the effectiveness of combining the AFP loss with a traditional L1 loss.
+While AFP loss emphasizes the preservation of anatomical structure by comparing features extracted from segmentation networks, it does not explicitly address pixel-wise intensity differences.
+Conversely, L1 loss, being a pixel-wise intensity-based metric, promotes global intensity consistency and smoothness.
+By combining the two, we aim to benefit from the complementary properties of both losses: AFP ensures structural consistency in critical anatomical regions, while L1 suppresses high-frequency noise and smoothens transitions, reducing the likelihood of checkerboard patterns.

+In addition, we investigated architectural changes to further mitigate these artifacts.
+Specifically, we replaced transposed convolution operations in the decoder with a combination of bilinear upsampling followed by standard convolution layers, as suggested by \cite{upsampling}.
+This approach avoids the uneven kernel overlap problem inherent to transposed convolutions, providing a more stable and artifact-free upsampling process, particularly beneficial when feature-based losses like AFP are employed.